opentensor/bits/bits/BIT-XXXX-PRUNE.md

 Given that the network has no way to prune itself other than waiting for a subnet's price to drop below the deregistration threshold, this proposal introduces two complementary mechanisms:

-1. **A baseline governance layer (veAlpha)** that gives committed stakeholders — both Alpha holders and root stakers — democratic voting power over subnet lifecycle and configuration, grounded in long-term token locks rather than transient balances.
+1. **A baseline governance layer (veAlpha)** that gives committed stakeholders — both Alpha holders and root stakers — democratic voting power over subnet lifecycle, grounded in long-term token locks rather than transient balances.
 2. **A liquidation auction mechanism** that allows subnets to be democratically deregistered through a bonded challenge followed by a Dutch auction, preserving slot value through orderly transfer rather than destruction.

 ## Specification